pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/3-demand-data.md

 ```

 Snakemake compares your config with the last run and **rebuilds only what changed**.
 Because `load_options` feeds `build_demand_profiles`, expect that rule to run again, followed by `add_electricity` and everything downstream through `solve_network`.
 Cutouts, OSM data, and the base network stay cached from Part 1.

-!!! tip "Optional: skip data downloads on re-runs"
-    If Part 1 completed successfully, add to `config.KZ.yaml`:

-    ```yaml
-    enable:
-      retrieve_databundle: false
-      retrieve_cutout: false
-    ```

-    Demand changes do not require a new databundle or ERA5 cutout.
-This tells Snakemake to use cached files under `data/` and `cutouts/KZ/` and avoids another download attempt.
-See the [FAQ](../../community/faq.md#cutout-download-failed-retrieve_cutout) if cutout retrieval caused trouble in Part 1.

 When the run finishes, the updated solved network overwrites the same file you analysed in Part 2: